victorcolina22/star-wars-blog/README.md

 # STAR WARS BLOG

-Is a simple Star Wars universe blog that is in progress.
+Is a simple Star Wars universe blog using the "swapi" API that is in progress.

 ![alt text](./src/assets/starwars-preview.PNG)